top of page

 Generative AI is expected to create $60 billion to $110 billion in annual value in the pharmaceutical value chain.
 The global market for AI in pharmaceutical applications is projected to grow from about $2 billion in 2025 to $16.5 billion by 2034, expanding at a compound annual growth rate of 27 per cent.
 Within drug discovery specifically, the market was valued at nearly $7 billion in 2025 and expected to reach $16.5 billion by 2034, advancing at a CAGR of 10.1 per cent.

 The platform operates across multiple disease areas.
-Peptris is currently advancing projects in oncology and inflammation, focusing on testing novel compounds for drug development.
-Separately, it is pursuing drug repurposing initiatives to identify existing approved medications that could treat rare diseases.
-One such project targets Duchenne muscular dystrophy (DMD), a severe genetic condition affecting approximately one in 3,500 male births.
+Peptris is currently advancing projects in rare diseases, oncology and inflammation, focusing on identifying novel compounds for drug development.

-In March last year, Peptris became the first company in India to license out a molecule discovered via an AI-led platform.
+In January 2025, Peptris became the first company in India to license out a molecule discovered via an AI-led platform.
 Peptris’ preclinical-stage asset, PEPR124 (RT001), has been licensed to Revio Therapeutics for further development, which could eventually lead to a drug to treat DMD.

-The founders bring substantial credibility to the venture.
-Shridhar Narayanan, the company's chief scientific advisor, has contributed to eighteen clinical drug candidates across various therapeutic areas and is a co-inventor of Enmetazobactam, a novel antibiotic in clinical development.
-Narayanan Venkatasubramanian, Amit Mahajan and Anand Budni, bring deep expertise in computer science and engineering.
+Petris’ founders bring substantial credibility to the venture.
+Shridhar Narayanan, the company's chief scientific advisor, has contributed to twenty clinical drug candidates across various therapeutic areas and has led the team that was responsible for the development of Enmetazobactam, a novel antibiotic which is sold under the name Exblifep across the globe.

+Narayanan Venkatasubramanian, Amit Mahajan and Anand Budni, bring deep expertise in the development of algorithms that facilitate the drug discovery process with their background in computer science and engineering.
 This background anchors the startup's work in the realities of pharmaceutical development rather than theoretical applications.

 Peptris exemplifies a broader trend.
 India possesses several structural advantages for AI-driven drug discovery: a large talent pool versed in computational science, long-standing expertise in chemistry and pharmaceuticals, and lower operating costs than Western counterparts.
 Yet until recently, Indian pharmaceutical expertise has been confined largely to generic manufacture and contract research.